-If you overdose on opioids, you may be given Narcan (naloxone) intravenously or by injection into a muscle.
-If you are given Narcan, you may quickly go into severe withdrawal.
-Narcan is short-acting and wears off quickly but it may not neutralise all the drug you have in your system.
+If you overdose on opioids, you may be given Naloxone (narcan) intravenously or by injection into a muscle.
+If you are given Naloxone, you may quickly go into severe withdrawal.
+Naloxone is short-acting and wears off quickly but it may not neutralise all the drug you have in your system.
 This means you could begin to overdose again so it is recommended that you stay with the medics, or at the emergency department until you have been assessed as being no longer at risk.
 It is very important that you do not take any more drugs.

-At present, Narcan can only be administered by ambulance or medical staff.
-In New Zealand, legislation is changing so that it will be available at some pharmacies and through packs distributed by the NZ Needle Exchange Programme.
-Training will be available on how to use it when it becomes more widely available.
-If you inject opioids and want to know more about Narcan, ask at your NZNEP outlet.
+Naloxone can be administered by ambulance or medical staff and due to a New Zealand legislation change Naloxone packs are now available for distribution through NZ Needle Exchange Programme.
+Training will be available on how to use a pack when it is distributed.
+If you inject opioids and want to know more about Naloxone, ask at your NZNEP outlet.